MikeOpenHWGroup/cv32e40p-riscof/README.md

 The file **config.ini** is the RISCOF setup configuration.
 It specifies the _plugins_ to be used: one for the device-under-test ("DUT") and the reference model ("REF").
-The ISA, debug and platform specifications, which define target-specific configurations like available ISA extensions, ISA spec. versions and platform modules (like MTIME), are defined by `YAML` files in the according plugin folder.
+The ISA, debug and platform specifications, which define target-specific configurations like available ISA extensions, ISA specification version(s) and platform modules (like MTIME), are defined by `YAML` files in the according plugin folder.

 * DUT: `cv32e40p` in directory **plugin-cv32e40p**
 * REF: `sail_cSim` in directory **plugin-sail_cSim**